IA Dem Party: 'Inconsistencies' Found in Reporting of Caucus Results

 The development comes after officials announced they are doing “quality control” on the results prior to releasing them out of “an abundance of caution.”

 As of 11:30 P.M.
-EST, Iowa caucus results have not yet been confirmed.
+EST, final caucus results have not yet been confirmed.
 Previous races have been called between 8 P.M.
 EST and 10 P.M.
 EST.

+The Biden campaign sent a letter to the Iowa Democrat Party regarding the delay, raising concerns about the “considerable flaws” in the reporting system.

+“I write on behalf of the Biden for President Campaign regarding the considerable flaws in tonight’s Iowa Caucus reporting system.
+The app that was intended to relay Caucus results to the Party failed; the Party’s back-up telephonic reporting system likewise has failed,” wrote Biden campaign general counsel Dana Remus.”Now, we understand that Caucus Chairs are attempting to — and, in many cases, failing to — report results telephonically to the Party.
+These acute failures are occurring statewide.”

 Iowa Democrats went to their precinct caucuses Monday to vote for their choice for the 2020 presidential race among a historically large field of candidates and no clear front-runner.